EntropySynthetica/notable/notes/kubectl Notes.md

 done
 ```

-## Install kubectx and kubens
+## Optional Install kubecontext and kubens
-kubectx is a bash script that gives a quicky way to change context
+kubecontext is a bash script that gives a quicky way to change context
 kubens is a bash script that gives a quick way to change namespace
 Repo at: https://github.com/ahmetb/kubectx